It is known by many names, including Ithang, Mambog, Mitragynine, thang, Biak-Biak, Maeng Da, Thom, and kratom.

 Kratom is a type of tree that grows natively in many parts of the tropical world, particularly in Southeast Asia.
 Countries like Malaysia, Thailand, and Indonesia are hot spots for kratom.
-The trees are harvested and processed in order to create an extract with psychotropic effects.
+The trees are harvested and processed to create an extract with psychotropic effects.
 These psychotropic effects can significantly alter the perception, mentality, and physical state of those who consume it.

-Dangers/Side-Effects of Mixing Alcohol & Kratom
+The Dangerous Side Effects of Mixing Alcohol & Kratom

-Abuse Potential For Kratom & Alcohol
+Abuse Potential for Kratom & Alcohol

 These compounds are the psychoactive 7-alpha-hydroxy-mitragynine and mitragynine.
 When these two compounds attach to receptors in the brain, a rush of pleasurable effects washes over the user.
 These effects can include significant pain reduction, euphoria, general feelings of pleasure or enjoyment, and sedation.

 The occurrence of effects that mimic opioids is often experienced when the user takes a large dose of kratom extract.
 This is thought to occur due to the mitragynine being overpowered by the effects of the 7-alpha-hydroxy-mitragynine since smaller doses seem to more frequently trigger receptors associated with stimulant use.
 Smaller doses are reported to produce effects such as increased alertness, more relaxed social interaction, and elevated energy levels instead of the more relaxed sedation that larger doses seem to cause.

 Whether desirable to others, these effects are incredibly potent, and the receptors they act on can alter brain chemistry.
 This can lead to a relatively strong chemical dependence in those who consume it.
 This dependence will cause those users to go through a detox and withdrawal phase once cessation begins.